xsnpdngv/synx/README.md

 # Command-line EBNF/ABNF Syntax Checker

-Define grammar with EBNF/ABNF and check input file(s) against it from the command line
+Define grammar with EBNF/ABNF and check input file(s) or standard input against it from the command line

 ## Build